![]() |

 The basis change formulas can then be expressed as

-which shows that anddirectly gives the basis change formula for A. 2.
+shows that 2.
 To find the expression for p, we note that

 as required.
 3. The basis change formulas for Q, R and T follow directly from the definitions of these matrices.
 4. The basis change formula for B is a bit more cumbersome.
 By definition

-and finally recalling that we obtain the required result.
-5. The basis change formulas for the Barnett-Lothe tensors and impedance tensor follow trivially from their definitions.
+finally recalling that 5.
+The basis change formulas for the Barnett-Lothe tensors and impedance tensor follow trivially from their definitions.
 The basis change formulas justify our earlier assertion that these quantities are tensors.

 5.5.11 Barnett-Lothe integrals